 There’s a power button switch which will immediately turn the device on with a press on the button.
 If you want to turn the device off then press the power button for 3 seconds and it’ll automatically shut down.

-How to Choose the Right Thermometer?
+How to Choose the Best Aquarium Thermometer?

 Types of Aquarium Thermometer